Neonatal & Infantile Encephalopathies

 | EEG | Burst-suppression or multifocal discharges | Normal interictal |

-| Seizure outcome | Drug-resistant; may improve over years | Self-limited; resolve by 6 weeks |
+| Seizure outcome | Drug-resistant; may improve over years | Self-limited; seizures typically resolve within days to weeks (by 6 months of age) |

 | Development | Moderate-severe intellectual disability | Normal |